Skip to Content

 Disaster Ready Fund

-The Australian Government's Disaster Ready Fund provides up to $200 million per year to fund projects that build resilience to natural hazards.
-Funding and administration decisions are made by the Australian Government, with state and territory governments administering the program within their jurisdictions.
+The Australian Government's Disaster Ready Fund provides up to $200 million per year to fund projects that build resilience to prepare for, or reduce the risk of, future natural hazard impacts across Australia.

-Applications for Round Two of the Disaster Ready Fund are now open
+The primary objectives of the Disaster Ready Fund are to:

 How will projects be selected?

-For further information, please refer to the Disaster Ready Fund Round Two Guidelines or the Application How-to Guide, or contact resilience@dpac.tas.gov.au with any questions about this program.
+For further information, please refer to the National Emergency Management Agency’s Disaster Ready Fund website or contact resilience@dpac.tas.gov.au with any questions about this program or your application.

-Round One of the DRF committed $200 million of Australian Government investment for 187 projects.
+Round One of the Disaster Ready Fund committed $200 million of Australian Government investment for 187 projects across Australia.

 The Federal Minister for Emergency Management and the Premier announced the outcome of Round One for Tasmania on 7 June 2023.